-With Mt Bizan looming in the west, and the Shinmachi-gawa cutting a gentle swath through the middle, bustling Tokushima city (徳島) is its prefecture's pleasant capital.
+With Mt Bizan looming in the southwest, and the Shinmachi-gawa cutting a gentle swath through the middle, bustling Tokushima city (徳島) is its prefecture's pleasant capital.
 With a number of nearby temples, the city makes a solid starting point for 88-Temple pilgrims.
 It's a modern, regional city with plenty going on between JR Tokushima station in the city centre and the Bizan ropeway station.

-Every August, the Awa-odori Matsuri, a traditional dance festival, attracts thousands of Japanese from across the country.
+Every August, the Awa-odori Matsuri, a traditional dance festival, attracts thousands of Japanese visitors from across the country.
 Book accommodation well ahead and expect to pay a premium if you're visiting during this time.